Flutter Entertainment plc is no stranger to mergers and acquisitions.

 Another potential snag involves Fox Corporation, which sued Flutter in April 2021.

 The confidential lawsuit involves FOX’s option to purchase an 18.6% stake in FanDuel.
-Fox wants to acquire the stake for $11.2 billion, a valuation set in December 2020 when Flutter purchased a 37.2% stake in FanDuel from Fastball Holdings for $4.2 billion.
+Fox wants to acquire the stake based on a valuation of $11.2 billion, which was set in December 2020 when Flutter purchased a 37.2% stake in FanDuel from Fastball Holdings for $4.2 billion.

 Under the agreement, Fox had the option of buying 18.6% of FanDuel in July 2021.
 But Flutter argues that Fox must pay “fair market value” to exercise its option to buy the stake.